top of page

 Ellen is currently a PhD student and research assistant in the Children's Representational Development Lab.
 She has an MA in Psychology from Carleton University and a Bachelor of Science from Mount Allison University.
 Ellen is currently involved in all studies in the lab, but her main area of interest is children's saving performance.
 More specifically, she is interested in factors that

 can improve saving performance, such as budgeting and experience, as well as ways that we can help young children save.
-Further, she is interested in the impact of cognitive skills for saving, such as numerical and temporal cognition.
+Further, she is interested in the impact of cognitive skills for saving, such as numeracy skills and temporal cognition.

 IMG_2812.heic